sungnga/react-ecommerce/react-frontend/README.md

 - Now that we have arrays of category and price, we are ready to make api request to backend to fetch filtered products
 - In Shop.js file:
   - Write a loadFilteredResults method
+    - It accepts newFilters, which is coming from the filters object of myFilters state
   - In handleFilters() method, call the loadFilteredResults() method and pass in myFilters.filters
 - In apiCore.js file:
   - Write a getFilteredProducts method to fetch filtered products